KirillEmets/JpCards/README.md

 # JpCards - Japanese Flashcards

-A simple application for studying Japanese words using flashcards.
+An application for studying Japanese words using flashcards.

 Existing features:
 ---------